thierrymoudiki/thierrymoudiki.github.io/_posts/2026-06-07-conformalization-helps-weak-models.md

 In this post, we compare [split conformal prediction](https://en.wikipedia.org/wiki/Conformal_prediction) across several predictive models, using [R package mlS3](https://cran.r-project.org/web/packages/mlS3/index.html).

-The results are deliberately thought-provoking, though limited to one dataset, so treat them as a starting point rather than a general verdict (I [noticed something similar before](https://thierrymoudiki.github.io/blog/2026/05/21/r/python/Conformalized-TabICL-nnetsauce)...):
+**The results are deliberately thought-provoking**, though limited to one dataset, so treat them as a starting point rather than a general verdict (I [noticed something similar before](https://thierrymoudiki.github.io/blog/2026/05/21/r/python/Conformalized-TabICL-nnetsauce)...):
-Linear regression, albeit generally misspecified, requires no hyperparameter search, produces a fully interpretable white-box model, and under split conformal prediction achieves coverage statistically indistinguishable from that of gradient boosting ensembles.
-The residual gap in Winkler score — approximately 5 units, or 19% relative to LightGBM (see Section 2) — reflects the cost of a wider predictive interval, not a coverage failure.
+Linear regression, albeit generally misspecified, requires no hyperparameter search, produces a fully interpretable white-box model, and under split conformal prediction achieves coverage _statistically indistinguishable_ from that of gradient boosting ensembles.
+The residual gap in [Winkler score](https://otexts.com/fpp3/distaccuracy.html#winkler-score) — approximately 5 units, or 19% relative to LightGBM (see Section 2) — reflects the cost of a wider predictive interval, not a coverage failure.
 In enterprise settings where auditability, regulatory traceability, speed, and operational reproducibility carry weight alongside predictive performance, this trade-off would'nt be a concession but indeed, a considered